sivunq/mute-jiocinema-IPL-ads/README.md

 This is my first time building and publishing a browser extension, please do provide feedback.

 PS: In case you are wondering why code in the background.js and content.js seems like gibberish, that's done to protect the logic from Jiocinema's team.
-Altough I'm sure they are quite smart and it wouldn't be much difficut for them to figure it out.
+Although I'm sure they are quite smart and it wouldn't be much difficut for them to figure it out.